What Happens if Your Hardware Wallet Breaks or Gets Lost?

 Emergency Access Using Software Wallets

-When you need immediate access to your funds and can’t wait for hardware device shipping, software wallets provide a temporary solution.
-However, this approach requires extreme caution to maintain security.
+When you need to immediately access your funds and can’t wait for hardware device shipping, you can use software wallets temporarily.

-Exodus provides a user-friendly interface supporting multiple cryptocurrencies with built-in exchange features.
+Exodus is a beginner-friendly wallet that supports a wide range of cryptocurrencies and includes a built-in exchange.
 It’s particularly suitable for users who hold diverse crypto portfolios.

-MetaMask excels for Ethereum and ERC-20 tokens, offering seamless integration with decentralized applications and DeFi protocols.
+MetaMask is a top choice for Ethereum and ERC-20 tokens, offering seamless integration with decentralized applications and DeFi protocols.

 Risks of Software Wallet Recovery

-Some softwares may not support all cryptocurrencies from your hardware wallet, potentially requiring multiple different applications to access your complete portfolio.
-Always verify compatibility before importing your recovery phrase.
+Some software may not support all the cryptocurrencies on your hardware wallet and may require multiple applications to access your full portfolio.
+We advise verifying wallet compatibility before entering your seed phrase.

 What If You Lost Your Seed Phrase Too